A-kofod/TekPhase/README.md

 TekPhase is built specifically for students of Marine Engineering and Technology Management (Maskinmester), and introductory electronics students.

-It is not intended to replace professional software like MatCad or MatLab, but provides a quick and lightweight way to visualize common electrical vector formations.
+It is not intended to replace professional software like Mathcad or MATLAB, but provides a quick and lightweight way to visualize common electrical vector formations.

 TekPhase is a vector plotter, not a calculator.